 Chris "CJ" Johnson graduated with a degree in Sports Management from the University of West Georgia in Carrollton, Georgia.
 Upon completion of his undergraduate studies in 2013, Johnson decided to pursue his journey in the Deaf world; he gained his first great sense of his identity, academically and socially, through his employment experience at several deaf institutions and it was ultimately ascertained that Johnson is an active member of Alpha Phi Alpha Fraternity, Incorporated.
 Chris, then, furthered his Sign Language Education at the Gallaudet University in 2018.
-Throughout the hybrid graduate program, CJ was an American Sign Language (ASL) adjunct instructor at Northern Virginia Community College, where he applied his teaching method(s) in 15+ student classrooms at the Annandale Campus in Annandale, Virginia.
-Currently, Mr. Johnson, a purpose-driven and visionary leader with forward-influenced plans, is a current full-time faculty at the University of Minnesota-Duluth in Duluth, Minnesota.
+CJ, a former American Sign Language (ASL) instructor at both Northern Virginia Community College at the Annandale Campus in Annandale, Virginia and the University of Minnesota-Duluth in Duluth, Minnesota, is currently fulfilling his purpose-driven, modulating, and visionary leadership with forward-influenced plans at Gallaudet University in Washington, District of Columbia.

-Image description: A black, bald gentleman with golden oval glasses dressed in a grey suit.
-Underneath the suit is a white dress shirt complemented by blue slacks and brown shoes.
+Image description: A black, bald gentleman with golden oval glasses dressed in a white-blue short-sleeved shirt with red stripes.
+A white-shirt shirt complements blue jeans and brown timberlands.